blindedauthor/AutoRegression/README.md

 It is recommended to run example.py to test if the code works and better understand how it runs by looking at the comments

+# Calculating principal components for bladder toxicity
+To transform bladder DVH data to principal components for modelling of the risk of cystistis see [calculate_principal_components.py](calculate_principal_components.py).

 # Example
 The ordinal response dataset on wine quality was downloaded from http://www.gagolewski.com/resources/data/ordinal-regression/winequality-red.csv and tested for the example shown in 'example.py'